tars/tars/docs/index.md

 — HTML5 framework (use html5shiv for old browsers, meta and etc.)
-— Quite clear, well-understanding file structure (more info %LINK%) — Use Jade as HTML-templater
+— Quite clear, well-understanding file structure (more info %LINK%) — Use Jade or Handlebars as HTML-templater
-— SCSS for css (mixins, vars and many other things)
-— Autoprefixer.
-So you don't need to write vendor prefixes in your css — (-t отдельные) css for ie9 and ie8.
+— SCSS or LESS for css (mixins, vars and many other things) — Autoprefixer.
+So you don't need to write vendor prefixes in your css — Separate css for ie9 and ie8.
 So, your main file is quite clean — JS hinting and linting (could be configurated in .jscs.json) — Css and js minification (you have got dev and production version of your css and js) — Encourages one-file CSS/JS in the view (HTML) for performance